5 Reasons your top talent will stay

 The days of closed doors and communicating to your team on a need to know basis are over.
 To get total buy-in from your employees, make your team part of the business’s successes and failures alike.
 Be transparent about your business.
 If they feel that they are helping to build something bigger than their title, they will work harder and contribute better work because their work will be for something greater.

 Setting goals help us to establish clear expectations to work towards.
 Also, achieving goals give the sense of achievement and helps to encourage your team.
 We set annual goals per team member, including professional and personal goals.
 These goals are then set into KPIs to help track process and achievements.
 It helps to implement monthly check-ins with managers to encourage and find ways to help reach these set goals.
-It’s evident how these goals are clear objectives set out per team member and it’s rewarding to see them reach their goals.
+These goals are clear objectives, set out per team member and it’s rewarding to see them reach their goals.

 Reward your team for their goals reached and whenever they go the extra mile.
 Rewards help incentivise hard work and show that you notice their contribution to the business.
-People also stay at a workplace where they are encouraged to grow, so implement learning, studying and personal or professional growth opportunities.
-Offering growth opportunities shows that you are invested in their future.
+People also stay at a workplace where they are encouraged to grow.
+Implement learning, studying and personal or professional growth opportunities to improve retention.
+Offer growth opportunities to show that you are invested in their future.

-Culture is key to drive top performance and personal feedback, positive reinforcement and incentives are just a few of the ways to motivate your team to perform at their best.
+Culture is key to drive top performance and personal feedback.
+Positive reinforcement and incentives are just a few of the ways to motivate your team to perform at their best.
 Start by positioning your team for success and let the rest flow from there.
-In next week’s insights article, we share how to position your team for a successful start to help you recruit the best talents for your team.
+In our next article, we share how to position your team for a successful start and how to recruit the best talents for your team.